instamatic-dev/instamatic/readme.md

 Alternatively, download the portable installation with all libraries/dependencies included: https://github.com/instamatic-dev/instamatic/releases/latest.
 Extract the archive, and open a terminal by double-clicking `start_Cmder.exe`.

+Installation should take less than 1 minute on a normal desktop.

+Find the latest [releases](https://github.com/instamatic-dev/instamatic/releases) for the versions that have been tested on.

+## OS requirement

+The package has been mainly developed and tested under windows 7 and windows 10.

+## Package dependencies

+Check [requirements.txt](https://github.com/instamatic-dev/instamatic/blob/master/requirements.txt) for an updated package dependency list and versions.

 ## Documentation

 See [the documentation](https://instamatic.readthedocs.io) for how to set up and use Instamatic.